olcf/olcf-user-docs/software/python/index.rst

     Loading a given ``miniforge3`` or ``python`` module twice in a single session is known to cause problems with detecting conda environments after activation.
-    This can lead to environments not being detected even after using ``source activate``.
+    This can lead to environments not being detected even after using ``source activate`` or ``conda activate``.
 Unloading, deactivating, or reloading the module will not solve the issue, so you'll have to re-login or otherwise enter a fresh shell session to fix things.

 * **Specify or check your Python path**: